Panelinio/TO-DO-list-noJS/README.md

 We are going to use HTML forms to display and hide list elements.

-Well, I've created 2 files - index.html and style.css.
+Well, I created 2 files - index.html and style.css.
 I want my app to be darkish.
-I've found pretty-looking colors in [colorhunt.co](https://colorhunt.co/palettes).
+I found pretty-looking colors in [colorhunt.co](https://colorhunt.co/palettes).
 Now we need to make that project to be semantic, so instead of using <div> or <table> we are going to use <main>, <footer> etc.
 But how to center my elements?
 With simple CSS attributes :D

 Unfortunately I couldn't center list elements...
-I've has searched couple of forums but nothing helped me.
+I searched couple of forums but nothing helped me.
 So I asked Chat-GPT.
 Using AI isn't my keen, but it helps me discover new routes and understand what code represents.
 Chat-GPT gave me a sollution :D Now to the tricky part - inserting user's tasks in list elements.